 Kubernetes, as one of the most well-known tools for containerizing application deployment, is of interest to cybercriminals.
-Learn the main attack vectors, the main vulnerabilities, as well as a set of tools to ensure Kubernetes security against hacking and network attacks.
+Learn about the main attack vectors, vulnerabilities, and tools to ensure Kubernetes security against hacking and network attacks.

 What Is Kubernetes?